Reasoning Series, Part 1: Understanding OpenAI o1

 Educated Guesses

-If, any search algorithm such as MTCS, ToT, GoT, is used and OpenAI is counting those tokens for billing purposes, the relationship between latency vs inference time would be sub-linear, i.e., we would consume a lot more tokens with not much increase in latency.
+If, any search algorithm such as MTCS, ToT, GoT, is used and OpenAI is counting those tokens for billing purposes, the relationship between latency vs reasoning tokens would be sub-linear, i.e., we would consume a lot more tokens with only a little increase in latency.
 The results is plotted below, and the relationship is fairly linear, indicating that no search is used at inference time.

 However, we do not rule out the possibility that OpenAI is up-charging the reasoning tokens and intentionally ignoring the token used in inference time search system.
 This seems unlikely, as scaling law favors training models to reason instead of programming models to search for reasoning.